 State C5: Assemble Receiver ID List.
 The upstream side assembles the list of all connected downstream topology HDCP Devices as the downstream HDCP-protected Interface Ports reach terminal states of the authentication protocol.
 An HDCP-protected Interface Port that advances to State P0, the unconnected state, or P1, the unauthenticated state, does not add to the list.
 A downstream HDCP-protected Interface Port that arrives in State F5 that has an HDCP Receiver that is not an HDCP Repeater connected, adds the Receiver ID of the connected HDCP Receiver to the list.
-Downstream HDCP-protected Interface Ports that arrive in State F5 that have an HDCP Repeater connected will cause the Receiver ID list read from the connected HDCP Repeater, plus the Receiver ID of the connected HDCP Repeater, plus the Receiver ID of the connected HDCP Repeater, plus the Receiver ID of the connected HDCP Repeater results.
+Downstream HDCP-protected Interface Ports that arrive in State F5 that have an HDCP Repeater connected will cause the Receiver ID list read from the connected HDCP Repeater, plus the Receiver ID of the connected HDCP Repeater itself, to be added to the list.